7 Best Snow Festivals in Japan 2022

 Fee: 510 yen

 7. The Icicles of Misotsuchi Light Up

 The light-up event of the Icicles of Misotsuchi (三十槌の氷柱) is held at Chichibu area in the western Saitama Prefecture.
 Chichibu is one of the most popular nature getaways from Tokyo which can be reached within 2–3 hours by train or car.
 The icicles of Misotsuchi is a gigantic natural made icicles which size is over 30m wide x 10m high.
 It’s one of the most spectacular winter phenomena that you can see around Tokyo.

 Between January to February is the best time to see the icicles as its size gets bigger, and it looks more spectacular.
 Also the special light-up event is held at the site after sunset.
 The colourful lights illuminate the icicles and turns them into an amazing art of mother nature.

 Hours: 8:00 ~ 17:00 (till 19:00 during light-up event)

 ▼ Check out best Winter Festivals in Hokkaido! ▼

 How did you enjoy the list??
 Which snow festival would you like to visit most??
 Don’t miss a chance to see these spectacular snow and ice events only this time of the year!
 If you are planning to visit one, just make sure to put very warm clothes on 🙂

-For more exciting events and things to do in Japan this winter, here are some more articles for you to check out!
+Planning a trip to Japan in winter??
+For more exciting events and things to do in Japan in winter, here are some more articles for you to check out!